 40 years of project management practice in complex environments have taught me three secrets.
-When absent, projects, programs, or portfolios failed to deliver their benefits.
-When present, they enabled success, with benefits sometimes even above expectations.
-Here are these three secrets:
+When absent, benefits were not forthcoming.
+When present, they enabled success.
+Here are these three secrets for value-driven PMOs and everyone in charge of complex projects, programs and portfolios.

 - Become customer-centric